dddu809-max/FreeFileSync/README.md

+## If you have any ideas or thoughts, you can discuss them in the discussion area.
+Or you can try to fork this repository, modify the workflows, and then attempt to use the action for compilation by yourself.
+Or you can download it and compile it locally.

-# It seems that this link was built based on open-source code?？
+## It seems that this link was built based on open-source code?？
 https://repology.org/project/freefilesync/versions